microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### [T] Protection templates / -CollectProtectionTemplates <a name="protection-templates"></a>

-This parameter collects [protection templates](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#protection-templates-and-sensitivity-labels) of your tenant.
+This parameter collects [protection templates](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#protection-templates-and-sensitivity-labels) of your tenant by using the [AIPService module](#aipservice-module)

 Results are written into the log file [ProtectionTemplates.log](#protection-templates-log) in the subfolder "Collect" of the Logs folder, and an export of each protection template (.xml) into the subfolder "ProtectionTemplates".